 Consider disconnecting the pump from your child’s body.
 For short periods of time, and under conditions of increased physical activity, you may find that the missed basal insulin (which typically leads to rising blood glucose) is offset by the increased physical activity (which typically leads to a decrease in blood glucose).
 Have your child check her blood glucose immediately following disconnection, and then again 1-2 hours later, to see if insulin needs to be adjusted temporarily following disconnection.

 If the disconnection time is brief (for example, your child disconnects the pump right before an amusement park splash ride, then reconnects immediately after), you may find that no further action is required.

-Securing the pump in an empty, leak-proof thermos will protect it while disconnected.
+Securing the pump in an empty, leak-proof thermos will protect it (and the insulin inside) from heat and water while disconnected.

 If you would like your child to stay connected to his insulin pump during wet activities, but his insulin pump is not waterproof, there are a few strategies you can try…

 Placing the pump inside a plastic bag and then “zipping” it shut, or taping the top closed, can make the contents more water-resistant (for non-submersion activities only).

 Experimenting with flexible waterproof bags (like those used for storing your camera or wallet when boating, snorkelling, or other potentially-drenching activities) may yield positive results.
 We suggest an online search for “roll-top waterproof bag” or “roll-top dry bag” to see what you can find.
 What you’re looking for is something that will keep the water out, while still allowing the insulin pump tubing to exit the bag (allowing it to connect to your child’s body), without pinching the tubing and thus interfering with insulin delivery.